 - 2012 round table Central European Identities in the Fifteenth Century.
 Jaromír Černý (1939-2012) in memoriam – within the 19th Congress of the International Musicological Society (IMS)

 - 2016 Charles IV and the Musical Legacy of his Era

 - 2017 Medieval and Renaissance Music Conference Prague

 Her research projects are:

-- 2007-2009 – The Strahov Codex and the musical culture of the Czech Lands during the reign of Georg of Podiebrad, research project funded by the Czech Scientific Foundation
+- 2007-2009 – The Strahov Codex and the Musical Culture of the Czech Lands during the Reign of Georg of Podiebrad, research project funded by the Czech Science Foundation

-- 2010-2011 – The Musical Culture of Silesia before 1742 from Polish and Czech Perspectives, Polish-Czech research project KONTAKT funded by Czech Ministery of Education
+- 2010-2011 – The Musical Culture of Silesia before 1742 from Polish and Czech Perspectives, Polish-Czech research project KONTAKT funded by the Czech Ministry of Education

-- 2015-2017 – Changing Identities in the Music of Central Europe in the late Middle-Ages, research project funded by the Czech Scientific Foundation
+- 2015-2017 – Changing Identities in the Music of Central Europe in the Late Middle Ages, research project funded by the Czech Science Foundation

-She also co-edited volumes of musicological studies (see below).
+She also co-edited several volumes of musicological studies.